loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- Do you have any feedback for me?

 - What would you like to know about me?

-- What can I do to help you enjoy your work more or remove roadblocks to progress?
+- Do you think that you receive enough feedback?
+Is feedback helpful for your personal development?
+What can I do to help you get the feedback you want?

+- How might I make this project more challenging or interesting for you?

 ## Career development

-- Where do you see your career in the next (2/5/10) years?
+- What would you like to learn about in the future?

 - What additional training or education would you like?

-- What are your goals (for our group for you personally)
+- What’s one thing we could do today to help you with your long term goals?

 ## Conversation starters

-- Hey, what’s going on?

-- If they have children: How is [name of child] doing?
-(Ask something related to their age like starting school, playing sports, or other interests.)

-- Tell me about your week – what’s it been like?
+- What would you like to start with?

+- How is your family?

+- If around a holiday: Do you celebrate [Holiday]?
+If so, can I ask what are you plans?

 ## Job satisfaction

-- What do you feel is your greatest accomplishment here?

-- How did that make you feel?

-- Which areas make you feel like your hands are tied or you are unable to reach your full potential?
+- In what ways does your current position allow you to use your skills and talents?

+- If you could work on anything for the next month, what would it be?
+What makes you say that?

+- What’s the best part of your job?

 ## Other

 - What haven’t you tried yet?

-- What questions do you have about the project?

-- What did you do for fun in the past that you haven’t had as much time for lately?
+- What would you be doing right now if we weren’t having this meeting?
+How do you feel about being taken away from that task?

+- If you had millions of dollars, what would you do every day?

 ## Team and company

-- Are there any meetings or discussions you feel you should be a part of that you’re not?
-Are you included in any you don’t want to be a part of?

-- If we could improve in any way, how would we do it?

-- What kind of communication or information do you wish you had more of?
+- How would you say we're doing at working together as team?
+What makes you say that?

+- What areas are ahead of schedule?

+- What concerns do you have about the change that haven't been addressed?

 ## Work-life

 - What, if anything, did you used to do that you find you don’t have time for right now?

+- What are your most significant accomplishments since we last met?

 - What were your biggest time wasters or roadblocks last week or the week before?

-- How are you feeling about work?

 <!-- end of questions -->
 ### Key Updates 🔑